Should I Rent a Car in Italy? The Honest Split by Region

 Puglia

-The coast road itself is narrow, congested and practically unmanageable in summer.
-But the villages above — Ravello, Scala, Tramonti, Agerola — and the approach from the north via Salerno are excellent by car.
-For the coast strip itself, the ferry between Positano, Amalfi and Salerno combined with the SITA bus is more practical than driving.
+The coast road itself (the SS163) is narrow, jammed solid in July and August, and genuinely stressful to drive — most people who’ve done it once take the ferry the second time.
+But the hill towns above it — Ravello, Scala, Tramonti, Agerola — and the inland approach from Salerno are a completely different, much calmer driving experience.
+For the coast strip itself, the ferry between Positano, Amalfi and Salerno paired with the SITA bus beats driving on every measure except stubbornness.

 The Dolomites

-Alto Adige, the Tre Cime di Lavaredo area, the Sella Ronda mountain circuit, the Val Gardena — all of these are reachable only by car or organised excursion.
-The mountain passes (Gardena, Sella, Campolongo) close in winter but are among the best driving roads in Europe in summer.
+Alto Adige, the Tre Cime di Lavaredo area, the Sella Ronda circuit, the Val Gardena — none of this is reachable without a car or an organised tour bus.
+The mountain passes (Gardena, Sella, Campolongo) close for winter but rank among the best driving roads in Europe once they reopen in late spring.

 Rural Basilicata and Calabria

-Matera is connected to Bari by train, but the rest of Basilicata — Aliano (Carlo Levi country), Craco (abandoned hilltop village), Maratea on the coast — requires a car.
-The same applies to much of Calabria beyond the main towns.
+Matera connects to Bari by train, but the rest of Basilicata — Aliano, Craco’s abandoned hilltop ruins, Maratea on the coast — needs a car, and the same goes for most of Calabria past the main coastal towns.

-Italy rewards the driver who knows when not to drive.
-Plan the car around the countryside, leave it outside the cities and the trip largely organises itself.
+Italy rewards the traveller who knows when to hand the keys back.
+Keep the car for the hills and the coastline, leave it parked outside the old walls, and the trip more or less plans itself from there.

 Ready to book your car?